AElfProject/AElf/docs-sphinx/protocol/network.md

 At the AElf.OS layer, the network monitors events of interest to the network through event handlers, such as kernel layer transaction verification, block packaging, block execution success, and discovery of new libs.
 The handler will call NetworkService to broadcast this information to its connected peer.
 And it will run background workers to process network tasks regularly.

 Currently, the AElf.OS layer handles those events related to the network:
-- Transaction Accepted Event：The event that the transaction pool receives the transaction and passes verification。
+- Transaction Accepted Event：the event that the transaction pool receives the transaction and passes verification。
-- Block Mined Event：When the current node is BP, the event that the block packaging is completed.
+- Block Mined Event：when the current node is BP, the event that the block packaging is completed.
-- Block Accepted Event：The event that the node successfully executes the block.
+- Block Accepted Event：the event that the node successfully executes the block.
-- New Irreversible Block Found Event：Then event that the chain found the new irreversible block.
+- New Irreversible Block Found Event：the event that the chain found the new irreversible block.

 Currently, the AElf.OS layer will periodically process the following tasks.
-- Peer health check: Regularly check whether the connected peer is healthy and remove the abnormally connected peer.
+- Peer health check: regularly check whether the connected peer is healthy and remove the abnormally connected peer.
-- Peer retry connection: Peer with abnormal connection will try to reconnect.
+- Peer retry connection: peer with abnormal connection will try to reconnect.
-- Network node discovery: Regularly discover more available nodes through the network.
+- Network node discovery: regularly discover more available nodes through the network.

 ### 2.2 AElf.OS.Core.Network
 AElf.OS.Core.Network is the core module of the network，contains services(service layer exposed to higher levels (OS)) and definitions (abstraction of the Infrastructure layer).